scottlapoint/remix_services_4_sale/README.md

-Hello DJ World! - (Last updated Oct 4, 2023)
+Hello DJ World! - (Last updated Jan 10, 2024)

 As a DJ of 35+ years, I have decided to get out of the business and am selling off my entire collection.
 Below are lists of my Remix Service CD and Vinyl available.
 I went through Discogs and used the Average selling